aakash1104/cs-guide/Outlines/classes.md

 ## How to Choose classes

+- Choose classes wisely.
+Sometimes even taking 3 classes can be stressful depending on the classes you take.
+	- For example: Taking ECS 150, 175, and 160 in one quarter might be super stressful since they are all programming intensive.

+- Take classes that are a mix of programming and theory classes.
+	- If you plan on taking only CS classes in a quarter, consider something like this:
+	 ECS 120/122A, ECS 140, ECS 154A.
+		- There's one theory class, one programming class, and a class that is in between the two.

+- Ideally try to take about 15-16 units a quarter with a mix of CS and other classes.
+	- Try not to do more than 3 CS classes in a quarter.
+It can get quite strenuous.
+		- Ideally, shoot for 2 CS classes as that creates a perfect balance.
+	- Adding a GE in your schedule will keep you sane during the quarter.

+- If you want to take more units (more than 20), then choose your classes wisely.
+	- If you're taking 5-6 classes in a quarter, then:
+		- Take a relatively easy GE (or even two) class.
+		- Try to take 1 (ideally) or a maximum of two CS classes that are programming heavy.
+		- Take a theory related CS class (or something that has a lighter load than a typical CS class)
+		- If you're not taking ECS 188, then you can take a writing class (UWP)
+		- Take a math class to fulfill your math requirements.

+	- Taking a physics class, a theory CS class, and a math class is just an overkill on math and might make you crazy if you hate math.

 ### Passes and how they're determined

 - **Pass 1**: Register for classes you want to take (assuming you've met